 |Audit Controls (Req)||Implement hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use ePHI.|

 FormDr has policies in place addressing audit trail requirements.
-Systems within the its environment are logged to a centralized logging solution, Aptible, which monitors system level events and contains a user ID, timestamp, event, origination, and type of event.
+Systems within its environment are logged to a centralized logging solution, Aptible, which monitors system-level events and contains a user ID, timestamp, event, origination, and type of event.
 These logs are constantly monitored for suspicious events and alerts are generated for any type of behavior that is suspicious.

 |Mechanism to Authenticate Electronic Protected (A)||Implement electronic mechanisms to corroborate that electronic protected health information has not been altered or destroyed in an unauthorized manner.|